 Generally I work from my comfortable home office with free off road parking.
 I am a short walk from Willesden Junction station and near many bus routes.
-I work in the evenings from Gracelands Yard Therapy Rooms.

 Training, qualifications & experience

-BA (Hons) Politics and Women's Studies 2:1
+- BA (Hons) Politics and Women's Studies 2:1

-OCR/RSA Certificate in Counselling Skills
+- OCR/RSA Certificate in Counselling Skills

-Certificate and Post Graduate training in Counselling & Psychotherapy - Spectrum centre for humanistic psychology
+- Certificate and Post Graduate training in Counselling & Psychotherapy - Spectrum Centre for Humanistic Psychology

-BACP Certificate of Proficiency
+- BACP Certificate of Proficiency

 Ongoing Continual Professional Development

 As well as running my private practice I have worked at The Place2be as a volunteer counsellor with children and with adults for the Women's Consortium in Brent.
-I also co-faciliated a group at Central Middlesex Hospital working with patients who live with long term chronic conditions.
+I also co-facilitated a group at Central Middlesex Hospital working with patients who live with long term chronic conditions.

 Areas of counselling I deal with